-Are you one of “those teachers?”
-The one who requires students to have a thousand specialty school supplies?
+Are you one of “those teachers” who makes kids buy a list of specialty school supplies?

 - Seven small-sized paper clips.

 - Four green pipe cleaners, six soda bottles and a paper towel tube

 I’ve seen everything from a specific calculator (“We have calculators on our phones.”), different size and shape notebooks for every class, specific folders, rulers, and writing journals.
 In one school, “no mechanical pencils.” was a rule.